Submitted by paul on Fri, 11/25/2011 - 10:00

 I've commented on this before, but with so many current issues revolving around what public employees make vs. what private sector employees earn, the federal budget, and what your elected representatives are doing to change or not change it I think it bears revisiting.

-paul - Sat, 02/19/2011 - 10:30
+Submitted by paul on Sat, 02/19/2011 - 10:30

 During my day I am often in my vehicle driving between appointments and as I'm not a big music listener I tune into news or talk radio.
 One thing that drives me crazy is the media's use of the word community.
 The media reporter or host will often say things like "the gay community believes that free condoms are necessary" or "the black community supports candidate John Doe" or "the Hispanic community wants to open the borders".